Efficacy and effectiveness of hand hygiene-related practices used in community settings for removal of organisms from hands: a systematic review

 Conclusions

-The ability to draw conclusions on efficacy of types of methods was limited methods and organisms studied.
-Additional evidence quantifying the impact of handwashing in areas with major gaps in available data – data on viruses (especially enveloped viruses), handwashing alternatives other than alcohol-based sanitizers, drying methods and microbial water quality - would support more evidence-based recommendations.
+The ability to compare efficacy across materials and methods was limited due to the focus on bacteria and soap and water and alcohol-based sanitisers.
+Additional evidence quantifying the impact of handwashing on viruses (especially enveloped viruses), handwashing alternatives other than alcohol-based sanitisers, drying methods and microbial water quality, as well as the effectiveness of many of these products in the field would support more evidence-based recommendations.

 PROSPERO registration number